Warehouse Packages Include:

 Most locales in North America have a building code enforced by the local building department.
 Prior to construction, you or your contractor will need to obtain a building permit.
 The department will explain to you what are the required fees and submittals for obtaining a permit.
 Typically, you will need to submit a stamped engineering plan provided by the kit supplier, a foundation plan stamped by a professional structural engineer, and a site plan showing the grading and utilities for your new structure.

-The local building code will specify the minimum loads that the structure should be able to resist, including snow, wind, live, seismic, and other applicable loads.
+The local building code will specify the minimum loads that the structure should be able to resist, including snow load, wind load, live, seismic, and other applicable loads.
 See our article on permits, codes loads for more information.
 Also, see our page on building codes by state for local codes and contact details.

 Site selection is the process of finding an available site suitable for your needs.
 Since warehouses depend on truck deliveries, reliable road access is a must.
 The site should also have all the required utilities available for an extension to your building.
 See our construction site selection section for additional discussion.